h-bails/whack-a-prawn/README.md

 - __Toggle Instructions button__
      - This button allows the user to view the premise of the game and how to play.
 - __Start Game button__
      - This button sets the prawns in motion, displaying them in random divs to be whacked.
+The user has the option to reset the game on their second click.

 - __Instructions Modal__
     - The instructions pop-up appears when the user clicks on the instructions button and explains the game's rules and controls.
 The box can be closed by clicking the "OK!" button at the bottom of the modal.